estherRay/Spot-Arm/README.md

 This repository was developed and tested on Ubuntu 18.04 with ROS Melodic.

-You might need to install: sudo apt install ros-melodic-joint-state-publisher-gui
+You will need to install:

+sudo apt install ros-melodic-joint-state-publisher-gui sudo apt-get install ros-melodic-moveit

 spot_arm_description: